peymanbarca/sustainable-mobility-application/ReadMe.md

 # Suggestion for improvement

+- Implementation of Refresh token mechanism

 - Emission calculation based on date range
   - calculate total emission data (for employee or whole company), based on a date range (by dividing the date range to weeks)

-- Consider implementation of API for register new user for a company (to support multi-user possible for user to company link)
+- Consider implementation of API for register new user for an existed company (to support multi-user possible for user to company link)